TomDonoghue/TomDonoghue.github.io/resources.md

 ## Visualizations

-I sometimes create animated visualizations to help demonstrate and explain methods and analyses.
+I create animated visualizations to help demonstrate and explain methods and analyses.

 You might see these visualizers show up on my [blog](blog.html), on